n8henrie/n8henrie.github.io/_posts/2011-06-29-instapaper-and-readability-are-great.md

     </div>

     <div>
-      There are a number of ways to add items to your Instapaper queue, such as a “bookmarklet” (an internet bookmark that you just click and it works like magic on your computer / iOS device / etc), or you can also email articles to a special address that Instapaper provides for you.
+      There are a number of ways to add items to your Instapaper queue, such as a "bookmarklet" (an internet bookmark that you just click and it works like magic on your computer / iOS device / etc), or you can also email articles to a special address that Instapaper provides for you.
     </div>

     <div>
       Instapaper also has integration with a wide variety of other iOS apps.
 For example, I might come across an interesting blog article on my phone, but I don't have time to read it and/or don't want to read it on the small screen.
 I can just send it to Instapaper and read it later in a much cleaner format on my computer or other device.
-Being able to save an interesting article for later (without worrying that I'll forget about it) helps me stay more focused on the task at hand… and I need all the help I can get.
+Being able to save an interesting article for later (without worrying that I'll forget about it) helps me stay more focused on the task at hand... and I need all the help I can get.
 The last cool feature is you can connect Instapaper to your social accounts (Facebook, Twitter, maybe others) to share articles that you like with your friends, and browse articles that they've enjoyed.
 Great way to get some variety into your reading list.
     </div>

     <p />